Show All Answers

-Ice & water shield is required.
-24" up from the outside wall and 18” on each side in the valleys.
+Ice and water shield is required, 24 inches up from the outside wall and 18 inches on each side in the valleys.

 The Township Assessor's Office is the responsible taxing authority for Lombard.
 If you are interested in determining whether or not your taxes will be increased, please contact the Assessor's Office